mvolkmann/blog/src/next-js.md

 ## Import Aliases

-Import statements can use paths that begin with a character like `@` to specify a path that begins at the root of the project rather than being relative to the current directory.
+Import statements can use paths that begin with the character `@` to specify a path that begins at the root of the project rather than being relative to the current directory.
 See {% aTargetBlank "https://nextjs.org/docs/app/building-your-application/configuring/absolute-imports-and-module-aliases#module-aliases",